biowdl/RNA-seq/docs/index.md

 sample | sample ID
 library | library ID.
 These are the libraries that are sequenced.
 Usually there is only one library per sample readgroup | readgroup ID.
 Usually a library is sequenced on multiple lanes in the sequencer, which gives multiple fastq files (referred to as readgroups).
 Each readgroup pair should have an ID.
-R1| The fastq file containing the forward reads
-R1_md5 | Optional: md5sum for the R1 file.
+R1| The fastq file containing the first reads of the read pairs R1_md5 | Optional: md5sum for the R1 file.
-R2| Optional: The fastq file containing the reverse reads R2_md5| Optional: md5sum for the R2 file
+R2| Optional: The fastq file containing the second reads of the read pairs R2_md5| Optional: md5sum for the R2 file

 The easiest way to create a samplesheet is to use a spreadsheet program